 Want to keep your eye on industry trends?
 Sourcing can help with that, too.
 Niantic’s Recruiting Lead Erica Ebinger says, “As long as I’m regularly reaching out to folks, I feel like I’m better able to keep a strong pipeline and gauge the health of the industry.”

 Finally, accepting only active candidates can lead to a homogeneous pipeline, which is why Generi advocates sourcing.
 She says, “At Greenhouse, we recognize that people who apply on our website aren't always a representation of the overall talent that's out there, and it's our responsibility to tap into underrepresented communities to diversify our top of funnel.”

-Sourcing strategies to try
+Talent sourcing strategies to try

 Now that you know the reasons to make sourcing part of your recruiting strategy, here are a few tactics to try out.

 For many recruiters, LinkedIn is the first (and maybe only) stop on their sourcing journey.
 Generi says, “My top sourcing tool is definitely LinkedIn Recruiter.
 You're able to look through the entire LinkedIn network by adjusting a few filters such as ‘Job Title’ or ‘Location’ to find the right candidate.”

 When you feel that you’ve mastered LinkedIn – or you’re just hoping to supplement the work you’re doing there – you may want to consider specialized talent sourcing tools such as TopFunnel, Sourceress, Triplebyte, Entelo and Hired (to name a few).
 Some are focused on helping you identify candidates with specialized skill sets while others help you find candidates from underrepresented backgrounds.
 Not sure where to start?
 Greenhouse integrates with a number of sourcing tools and we’ve recently launched the Customer-Preferred Partners program so you can easily browse the tools that are most popular with your peers.
 Check out our list of partners here.